Colleges by Location

 Beyond academics, DU also offers a lively campus culture.
 With over 250 student organizations, there are plenty of opportunities for students to get involved and connect with their peers.
 The university's Division I athletic teams, known as the Pioneers, compete in the Summit League and the Big East Conference, and DU has a strong tradition of athletic excellence.
 Moreover, Denver's vibrant city life provides students with many cultural, recreational, and social activities to explore throughout their college years.
 Overall, the University of Denver provides a well-rounded education, a supportive community, and a location that allows students to make the most of their college experience.

 For freshmen, the application deadline for this school is January 15.
-Read more about what you can expect if you get into University of Denver.
+Explore this school's profile to find out all the important things about University of Denver.

 Quick Facts